-(Same as: Computer Business Applications 106, 107, and 108) Advisories: Computer Business Applications 100 or 103
+(Same as: Computer Business Applications G106, G107, and G108) Advisories: Computer Business Applications G100 or G103

 Development of production computer keyboarding skills to include business letter styles, tables, business forms, and manuscript reports as well as further development of speed and accuracy skills.
 The student will learn some basic word processing concepts to make keyboarding tasks quick and easy Lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU.

-Computer Keyboarding, Correspondence, Part 1
+COMPUTER BUSINESS APPLICATIONS G106 - 1 Unit Computer Keyboarding, Correspondence, Part 1

-(Same as: first third of Computer Business Applications 105)
+(Same as: first third of Computer Business Applications G105)

-Advisories: Computer Business Applications 100 or 103
+Advisories: Computer Business Applications G100 or G103

 Development of production computer keyboarding skills to include a variety of business communications as well as further development of speed and accuracy skills.
 Emphasis will be placed on letter styles and letters with special features.
 The student will learn some basic word processing concepts to make keyboarding quick and easy.
 Lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU.